gjolleyrogers/gjolleyrogers.github.io/content/collection/_index.md

 ---
  Everything in nature is now framed by our presence.

- The stratigraphers may quibble but in a real sense we are in the anthropocene.
+ Some stratigraphers may quibble but in a real sense we are in the anthropocene.